ZihaoCheng001/food_recognition_proj/README.md

 **Framework**
 Tensorflow 2.3.0.
-Training is done using googe colab for the GPU.
+Training is done using googe colab.

 **Run Demo**
 Demo images are in folder "demo_images" and "online_images".
 Images in demo_images fold are selected from test data.
 Images in online_images folder are selected by me from google search.